Picking

 • Pick-by-ePaper®

-All systems of LUCA can be found in the menu "Systems" or in the list on the right side above.
+All LUCA systems can be found in the "Systems" menu or in the list at the top right.
 All these systems are managed by a central LUCA-Server and can also be used as combinations in single-stage picking.
-In this case we speak of hybrid solutions.
-With all these systems picking orders can be processed faster, without separate training.
+In this case, we speak of hybrid solutions.
+With all these systems, picking orders can be processed more quickly without the need for separate training.

 Picking times